xp44mm/Notebook/F#/Programming with Objects.md

 #### Note

-type extensions are a good technique for equipping simple type definitions with extra functionality. however, don’t fall into the trap of adding too much functionality to an existing type via this route. instead, it’s often simpler to use additional modules and types.
+type extensions are a good technique for equipping simple type definitions with extra functionality. however, don't fall into the trap of adding too much functionality to an existing type via this route. instead, it's often simpler to use additional modules and types.
 For example, the module `FSharp.Collections.List` contains extra functionality associated with the F# list type.

 ---